A new platform for documentation and tutorials is launching soon.

 terraform plan and

 terraform apply, and runs created with the API.
-New runs remain in the "Pending" state until the workspace is unlocked.
+New runs remain in the Pending state until the workspace unlocks.

 Terraform Cloud shows the lock status in the workspace's header, next to the Actions menu.

 To lock or unlock a workspace, do one of the following:

 - Open the Actions menu and select Lock workspace or Unlock workspace.